Brands as publishers? Rubbish!

-In a recent Moz article, I attacked the logic of brands as publishers, making the point that publishing content is one thing but attempting to adopt a publishing mindset is foolhardy and unnecessary.
-The post, which had been on my mind for more than a year, after working with dozens of brands who’ve made the content marketing plunge, was well received, and I’m happy to have it out of my head.
+I attacked the logic of brands as publishers before, making the point that publishing content is one thing but attempting to adopt a publishing mindset is foolhardy and unnecessary.

-As I stated in the post, the attempt to become a publisher is needlessly wrecking many brands who’d be better off getting their content marketing feet under them before they attempt to become world-class sprinters overnight.
+The attempt to become a publisher is needlessly wrecking many brands who’d be better off getting their content marketing feet under them before attempting to become world-class sprinters overnight.

 I hope this bit of logic (er, excrement) sounds completely asinine to you, as it does me.